Your trusted partner in cosmetic care abroad

 Week 1–2

 Drains are removed if placed, and a follow-up appointment checks incision healing.
 Bruising shifts from dark to yellow and begins to fade.
 Light walking and gentle daily activities are encouraged.
-Most patients feel significantly more comfortable upright and moving by the end of week one.
+Most patients feel significantly more comfortable upright and moving by the end of week one, and many manage desk-based work by day 10–14, around the time they are cleared to fly home.

 Weeks 3–6

-Gradual return to desk work and moderate activity.
+Desk work is already manageable from the end of week two, and moderate daily activity builds back gradually.
 Lower-body exercise can resume from week three.
 Avoid heavy lifting, overhead reaching, and upper-body workouts until cleared at your six-week check.
 Scars start their maturation process and the breast shape continues to refine.

 Months 3–12